Weinstein Travel Grant

 - The significance and impact this proposal will have on your overall experience in the U.S.

-- A rough but realistic estimate of the timeline and budget.
+- A realistic estimate of the timeline and budget.
 For Winter Break 2023/24 award amounts will be limited to a maximum of $2000.

-You will be notified of the status of your application within one week.
+You will be notified on the status of your application within one week.
 If your proposal is selected for funding, you will be required to prepare a detailed budget and itinerary.